TRS-80: Delivery

 The first units, ordered unseen, were delivered in November 1977, and rolled out to the stores the third week of December.
-The line won popularity with hobbyists, home users, and small-businesses.
+The line won popularity with hobbyists, home users, and small businesses.
 Tandy Corporation's leading position in what Byte magazine called the "1977 Trinity" (Apple Computer, Commodore, and Tandy) had much to do with Tandy's retailing the computer through more than 3,000 of its Radio Shack storefronts in the USA.
 Tandy claimed it had "7000 [Radio Shack] stores in 40 countries".
 The pre-release price for the basic system (CPU/keyboard and video monitor) was US$500 and a US$50 deposit was required, with a money-back guarantee at time of delivery.

 By 1978, Tandy/Radio Shack promoted itself as "The Biggest Name in Little Computers".
 By 1979 1,600 employees built computers in six factories.
 Kilobaud Microcomputing estimated in 1980 that Tandy was selling three times as many computers as Apple Computer, with both companies ahead of Commodore.
 By 1981, InfoWorld described Radio Shack as "the dominant supplier of small computers".
 Hundreds of small companies produced TRS-80 software and accessories, and Adam Osborne described Tandy as "the number-one microcomputer manufacturer" despite having "so few roots in microcomputing".
-That year Leininger left his job as director for advanced research; French had left to found a software company, while Roach became Tandy's CEO.
+That year Leininger left his job as director for advanced research; French had left to found a software company, and the company had rejected his attempt for a Tandy Computer Center to sell non-Tandy computers. while the company's computer success helped Roach become Tandy's CEO.
 Selling computers did not change the company's "schlocky" image; the Radio Shack name embarrassed business customers, and Tandy executives disliked the "Trash-80" nickname for its products.
 By 1984, computers accounted for 35% of sales, however, and the company had 500 Tandy Radio Shack Computer Centers.

 Model II and III

 By 1979, when Radio Shack launched the business-oriented, and incompatible, TRS-80 Model II, the TRS-80 was officially renamed the TRS-80 Model I to distinguish the two product lines.

 After some exhibitors at the 1979 Northeast Computer Show were forced to clarify that their products bearing the TRS-80 name were not affiliated with Radio Shack, publications and advertisers briefly began to use "S-80" generically rather than "TRS-80" under scare of legal action, though this never materialized.

 Following the Model III launch in mid-1980, Tandy stated that the Model I was still sold, but it was discontinued by the end of the year.
 Tandy cited one of the main reasons as being the prohibitive cost of redesigning it to meet stricter FCC regulations covering the significant levels of radio-frequency interference emitted by the original design.
-The Model I radiated so much interference that, while playing games, an AM radio placed next to the computer could be used to provide sounds.
-Radio Shack offered upgrades (double-density floppy controller, LDOS, memory, reliable keyboard with numeric keypad, lowercase, Level II, RS-232C) as late as 1985.
+The Model I radiated so much interference that, while playing games, an AM radio placed next to the computer can be used to provide sounds.
+Radio Shack offered upgrades (double-density floppy controller, LDOS, memory, reliable keyboard with numeric keypad, lowercase, Level II, RS-232C) as late as its 1984 catalog.